 "L" flashing - Continuous metal flashing consisting of several feet of metal.
-Used at horizontal walls, bent to resemble an "L".
+Used at walls, bent to resemble an "L."

-Laminated shingles - Shingles made from two separate pieces that are laminated together.
-Also called dimensional shingles and architectural shingles.
+Laminated Shingles - Shingles made from two or more separate pieces that are laminated together such as Timberline®, Glenwood®, Camelot®, and Sienna® Shingles.
+Also called dimensional or architectural shingles.